selwynpolit/d9book/book/services.md

 ```

-and in the constructor, they are referenced `web/modules/custom/ajax_pager_table/src/Service/TableContentService.php`:
+In the constructor, they are referenced `web/modules/custom/ajax_pager_table/src/Service/TableContentService.php`:

 ```php